neondatabase/website/content/docs/guides/stepzen.md

 stepzen start
 ```

-Once the schema is deployed, you can explore the GraphQL API in the [StepZen dashboard](https://dashboard.stepzen.com/explorer).
+After the schema is deployed, you can explore the GraphQL API in the [StepZen dashboard](https://dashboard.stepzen.com/explorer).

 From the dashboard, you can view the GraphQL schema, try out queries and mutations, and generate code snippets for your favorite programming language.